chetanty/360Passenger/README.md

 ![360P](c360.png)

 # 360Passenger
-Project for Hacked Beta 2023 by Chetan Tyagi.
+Project for MLH's Month Long Hackathon by Chetan Tyagi.

 ## Inspiration
 GeoGuessr and history serve as central inspirations for this project.
 The ability to look around adds a new level of immersiveness that normal photos cannot compete with.